DBeria/hackrf-student-sdr-lab/README.md

   plus conceptual notes on IQ, spectra, FM, ADS-B, and several short texts in Georgian.
 - `notes/` – external links and references I use while learning SDR and satellites
 - `examples/` – small Python scripts for generating and analysing IQ recordings
-- `images/` (planned) – screenshots of spectra, waterfalls, and satellite experiments
+- `images/` – screenshots of spectra, waterfalls, and satellite experiments

 ## Learning Notes